 Alumni Field – Alumni Field is located on the north side of the campus.
 The turf field includes a press box, lights, and grandstands.
 Alumni Field is home to Becker College football, field hockey, soccer, and lacrosse.

 Gymnasium – The gymnasium is home to the Becker basketball and volleyball teams.

-Campus Center – A new campus center opened in August 2012, with a formal ribbon cutting scheduled for September 21.
-A 35,727-square-foot brick and glass structure will link to the existing student center by a glass bridge connector and a neo-classical masonry tower.
+Campus Center – A new campus center opened in August 2012, with a formal ribbon cutting held on September 21.
+A 35,727-square-foot brick and glass structure links to the student center by a glass bridge connector and a neo-classical masonry tower.
 The center allows the College to create vibrant programming 18 hours a day and is available to the entire College community.
-A welcoming interior―visitors entering the new building are afforded dynamic glimpses of the 254-seat capacity dining facility.
+It features a welcoming interior―visitors entering the building are afforded dynamic glimpses of the 254-seat capacity dining facility.
 A state-of-the-art fitness center offers a wide variety of fitness options.
-Just around the corner from the information desk is a coffee shop and lounge.
+Just past the information desk is a coffee shop and lounge.
 A glass-enclosed quiet study room with computers offers students an alternative to the library and computer labs.
 The two-story, glass atrium opens to an outdoor student activity space below the Grove's two majestic beech trees.

 The George F. and Sybil H. Fuller Campus Center was recognized for Outstanding Design (William J. Masiello Architect, Inc.) in the 2013 American School and University Magazine Architectural Portfolio.

-Campus Center West – Campus Center West houses the new Student Health & Wellness Suite, an expanded Becker College Bookstore,and the Offices of Student Affairs, Athletics, Admissions, and Career Services.
+Campus Center West – Campus Center West houses the Student Health & Wellness Suite, an expanded Becker College Bookstore, and the Offices of Student Affairs, Athletics, Admissions, and Career Services.
 An outdoor patio overlooks the Leicester Campus Grove.